-How Does This Affect My Dog?
+How Do They Affect My Dog?

-How Is Heartworm Diagnosed?
+How Is Heartworm Disease Diagnosed?

-- All male worm infection (the test detects female, adult, worms).
+- All-male worm infection (the test detects female adult worms).

 For this reason, dogs who miss at least 2 consecutive months of heartworm prevention, are at higher risk of acquiring the disease, or have unknown prevention status (rescues, recent shelter adoptions) should be re-tested 7 months after the last possible infectious bite from a mosquito.
 Yearly screening is also strongly recommended for all dogs, even for pets who are on heartworm prevention regularly.

-How Do I Prevent My Dog From Getting This Horrible Disease?
+How Do I Prevent My Dog from Getting This Horrible Disease?

-Veterinarian For Treating Heartworm Disease
+Veterinarian for Treating Heartworm Disease

-A Word About Cats
+A Word about Cats

-Jeffrey Stupine VMD
+Jeffrey Stupine V.M.D.

 World of Animals Veterinary Hospitals